-Construction Fee: A \$5,700 new home construction fee covers third party architectural review fees, administrative processing, preliminary application processing, preliminary DRB review, final application processing, final DRB review, inspections and project close out.
+Construction Fee: A \$7,400 new home construction fee covers third party architectural review fees, administrative processing, preliminary application processing, preliminary DRB review, final application processing, final DRB review, inspections and project close out.

 Irrigation Tap Fee: A \$2,000 tap fee is to pay for costs to connect a new home's irrigation system to the Ironbridge community irrigation mainline.
-The connection will be installed and/or supervised by Gopher irrigation.

-New Home Construction Road Usage Fee: \$3,600 road usage fee is charged for the purpose of recovering road maintenance due to added construction traffic for the building of the new home.
+New Home Construction Road Usage Fee: \$4,800 road usage fee is charged for the purpose of recovering road maintenance due to added construction traffic for the building of the new home.
 Any damage to an IPOA community road or path due to a new home's construction will be the responsibility of the homeowner to repair.